-9. Exhibits Completed notice of proposed rule change for publication in the Federal Register.

-- 2. NASD Notice to Members 02-51 (Aug.
+9. Exhibits - 1.
+Completed notice of proposed rule change and Amendment No. 1 to proposed rule change for publication in the Federal Register. - 2.
+NASD Notice to Members 02-51 (Aug.
 2002). - Comments received in response to NASD Notice to Members (September 3, 2002 - October 17, 2002).

+Page 14 of 230

+Pursuant to the requirements of the Securities Exchange Act of 1934, NASD has duly caused this filing to be signed on its behalf by the undersigned thereunto duly authorized.

+BY:

-Page 14 of 230 Pursuant to the requirements of the Securities Exchange Act of 1934, NASD has duly caused this filing to be signed on its behalf by the undersigned thereunto duly authorized.
-NASD BY: Barbara Z. Sweeney, Senior Vice President and Corporate Secretary Date: January 31, 2003 SECURITIES AND EXCHANGE COMMISSION (Release No. 34- ; File No. SR-NASD-2003-013) Self-Regulatory Organizations; Notice of Filing of Proposed Rule Change by National Association of Securities Dealers, Inc. Relating to Proposed Interpretive Material Regarding the Use of Investment Analysis Tools Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), 15 U.S.C. § 78s(b)(1), and Rule 19b-4 thereunder, 17 CFR § 240.19b-4, notice is hereby given that on January 31, 2003, NASD filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by NASD.
+Barbara Z. Sweeney, Senior Vice President and Corporate Secretary Date: February 27, 2003 SECURITIES AND EXCHANGE COMMISSION (Release No. 34- ; File No. SR-NASD-2003-013) Self-Regulatory Organizations; Notice of Filing of Proposed Rule Change and Amendment No. 1 to Proposed Rule Change by National Association of Securities Dealers, Inc. Relating to Proposed Interpretive Material Regarding the Use of Investment Analysis Tools Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), 15 U.S.C. § 78s(b)(1), and Rule 19b-4 thereunder, 17 CFR § 240.19b-4, notice is hereby given that, on January 31, 2003, NASD filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change and, on February 27, 2003, NASD filed with the Commission Amendment No. 1 to the proposed rule change.
+The rule filing is described in Items I, II, and III below, which Items have been prepared by NASD.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.
 I. SELF-REGULATORY ORGANIZATION'S STATEMENT OF THE TERMS OF SUBSTANCE OF THE PROPOSED RULE CHANGE NASD is proposing to adopt a new Interpretive Material ("IM") to Rule 2210(d)(2)(N) to allow NASD member firms to use certain investment analysis tools that show the probability that investing in specific securities or mutual funds may produce a desired result.
 Below is the text of the proposed rule change.
 Proposed new language is underlined.